Back to LLD Concepts

 • You need a constructor or instance state in the base

-• Strong IS-A relationship (Report, PaymentGateway, Animal)
+• Strong IS-A relationship (Report, PaymentGateway)

 Feature Comparison